 If you want to be part of the Cape Fear Roller Girls but…

 A.) do not identify as female ~OR~

 B.) aren’t sure if you like the idea of getting knocked around but want to be involved;

-come to tryouts to show us you can skate and find out about joining our fantastic referee or NSO crew!
+come to find out about joining our fantastic Referee or NSO crew!